HP 9000

 HP 9000 is a line of workstation and server computer systems produced by the Hewlett-Packard (HP) Company.
 The native operating system for almost all HP 9000 systems is HP-UX, which is based on UNIX System V.

 The HP 9000 brand was introduced in 1984 to encompass several extant technical workstation models launched formerly in the early 1980s.
 Most of these were based on the Motorola 68000 series, but there were also entries based on HP's own FOCUS designs.
 From the mid-1980s, the line was transitioned to HP's new PA-RISC architecture.
 Finally, in the 2000s, systems using the IA-64 were added.

 The HP 9000 server line was discontinued in 2003, being superseded by Itanium-based Integrity Servers running HP-UX.
-The HP 9000 workstation line was discontinued in 2009, being superseded by HP Z.
+The HP 9000 workstation line was discontinued in 2009, being superseded by HP Z. Support for HP-UX on HP 9000 systems ended in March 2021.